iomatix/Balanced-Faster-Construction-X4Foundations/readme.txt

 ### Other Modules

-- All remaining modules: including venture platforms, welfare gambling halls, casinos, radar dishes and scrapworks now consistently build in **4 minutes**.
+- All remaining modules: including venture platforms, welfare gambling halls, casinos, radar dishes and scrapworks build in time was **adjusted**.

 ### Resources Production